Mbucari/GEHistoricalImagery/docs/dump.md

                                                       "{LD}" = tile's layer date (wayback only)

   -p N, --parallel=N                                (Default: ALL_CPUS) Number of concurrent downloads

+  --target-sr=[SPATIAL REFERENCE]                   Warp image to Spatial Reference.
+Either EPSG:#### or path to
+                                                    projection file (file system or web)

+  -w, --world                                       Write a world file for each tile

+  --region-file=/path/to/kmzfile.kmz                Path to a kmz or kml file containing the region geometry (polygon or
+                                                    polyline with at least three vertices)

+  --region=Lat0,Long0+Lat1,Long1+Lat2,Long2         A list of geographic coordinates which are the vertices of the
+                                                    polygonal area of interest.
+Vertex coordinates delimiter with a '+'.

+  --lower-left=LAT,LONG                             Geographic coordinate of the lower-left (southwest) corner of the
+                                                    rectangular area of interest.

+  --upper-right=LAT,LONG                            Geographic coordinate of the upper-right (northeast) corner of the
+                                                    rectangular area of interest.

   -z N, --zoom=N                                    Required.
 Zoom level [1-23]